June 27 Column: Deer in the Garden

 Deer are one of the most challenging critters to deal with in the garden.
 Unfortunately, I know this from personal experience.
 I’ve learned some tips and tricks over the years that I wanted to share the information in this week’s column.
 You can read it in today’s edition of The Spokesman-Review: Dealing with deer. (or you can read the text of my column at the bottom of this post)

-There are a few different types of strategies that are effective: repelling deer, scaring them and/or erecting barriers to keep them away.
+There are a few different types of strategies that are effective.
+These include repelling deer, scaring them and/or erecting barriers to keep them away.
 In my column, I give examples of each.

-There are two books that I recommend on this subject: Deerproofing Your Yard & Garden by Rhonda Massingham Hart and Deer-Resistant Design by Karen Chapman.
+There are two books that I recommend on this subject.
+They are Deerproofing Your Yard & Garden by Rhonda Massingham Hart and Deer-Resistant Design by Karen Chapman.
 I reviewed Karen’s book in Nov.
-2019; here’s a link to it in case you’d like to know more. (note: I’ve linked to both of these books on Amazon for your convenience; I do have an Amazon associates account but this does not affect the price you pay)
+2019; here’s a link to it in case you’d like to know more. (note: I’ve linked to both of these books on Amazon for your convenience.
+I do have an Amazon Associates account but this does not affect the price you pay)

-In addition to dealing with deer, we’ve also gotten the occasional moose, porcupines, raccoons, pocket gophers and voles.
-We rarely have problems with squirrels, thank goodness, but I think we certainly get enough of the other types of pests!
+In addition to dealing with deer, we’ve had other visitors.
+They include the occasional moose, porcupines, raccoons, pocket gophers and voles.
+We rarely have problems with squirrels, thank goodness, but I think we certainly get enough of the others!

 In my column, I mentioned our deer fence.
 It surrounds our small orchard, the vegetable garden and the landscape portion of our back yard.
-I thought I would include a photo of it along with some additional information, just in case you’re curious about it.
+I thought I would include a photo of it along with some additional information, just in case you’re curious.

 We live in a rural area with wide open spaces.
 Because of this, we did not want to go with a solid fence which would have broken up our views.
 Fencing can be so expensive, too.
 We already had a 4′ tall wire field fence surrounding those areas to keep our dogs in.
 Bill had a great idea: he pounded in tall rods of rebar at the metal fenceposts.
 Then he secured another 3 1/2′ of heavy-duty deer netting to create a 7 1/2′ tall deer fence.
 It works GREAT!